Turkey is here! Shop whole Thanksgiving birds and cuts. SHOP CORN & SOY FREE TURKEY.

 Our herd is 80% Jersey and 20% Jersey crosses.
 Jersey cows are known for producing milk with a very high butterfat content.
 And, since the fat holds most of the flavor, it makes for dairy products packed with flavor.

-The biodiversity of our fields adds extra earthy flavors and a deep yellow color to the butter.
+The biodiversity of our fields adds extra earthy flavors.

 Our fields are mainly planted with alfalfa and oats.
 And, nothing is ever sprayed (well, except manure) on our cherished soil.
 This means that, in addition to the crops we plant, other plants like chickweed, dandelion, and clover grow, too.
 Fungi, bugs, birds, and small mammals call our pastures home as well.